 GreenMount students are empowered to make good decisions about themselves and their learning process.

 Making good choices and accepting personal responsibility are interwoven into the GreenMount curriculum.
 Students are challenged to reflect on their own behavior, acknowledge their own strengths and opportunities for growth, and recognize the power of their words and actions.
 We also encourage students to share with each other how they are learning and the strategies that they have found to be successful.

 Parent involvement underpins every child's success in the classroom.

 We see our students' families as vital partners in the educational process.
 Parent involvement at home and at school supports the instructional program directly, and it also sends a clear message to students about the value of education.

 Education is more than schoolwork.

 Learning becomes more meaningful for children when they can connect their in-school and out-of-school experiences.
-GMS seeks to help students join in the life of the community through field trips, community service, middle-school apprenticeships, visiting artists and experts, and (for eighth-graders) international travel.
+GreenMount seeks to help students join in the life of the community through field trips, community service, middle-school apprenticeships, visiting artists and experts, and (for eighth-graders) the Immersion Trip.